grscheller/scheller-linux-archive/notes/gitNotes.md

 commits, change commit messages, squash commits together.
 A reasonable reason for squashing commits might be enforcing a policy of never pushing non-working history to a software release branch.
+Also makes people not familiar with the code base to more effectively use `git bisect` to find the commit that introduced a bug.

-Also, useful when you want to hide your dirty laundry so that everyone to think you are a "genius" programmer.
+If you want to hide your *dirty laundry* so that everyone will think you are a "genius" programmer.
 Please, don't hide your scaffolding from the history.
-It may come in handy when reworking the code, or to understand how an architecture arose, or how you think.
+It may come in handy when reworking the code, or to understand how an architecture arose, or understand how you think.

 ### Redo the last 4 commits: